youngsecurity/containment-field/SECURITY.md

+# Security

+If you find a significant vulnerability or evidence of one, please report it privately.

+We prefer that you use the [GitHub mechanism for privately reporting a vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
+Under the
+[main repository's security tab](https://github.com/youngsecurity/containment-field/security), click "Report a vulnerability" to open the advisory form.

 # Security Policy

-This document outlines the security measures in place to ensure the confidentiality, integrity, and availability of our systems and data.
-It is important that all team members understand and adhere to these policies.
+This document outlines the security measures to ensure the confidentiality, integrity, and availability of our systems and data.
+All team members must understand and adhere to these policies.

 ## Confidentiality

 ### Access Control

 Access to our systems and data will be granted based on the principle of least privilege.
-This means that users are given only the minimum level of access necessary to perform their job functions.
+This means that users are given only the minimum access necessary to perform their job functions.
 Access levels will be reviewed regularly and adjusted as needed.

 ### Passwords